98% of Film and Television students agree that this course is well organised and runs smoothly, according to the national Student Survey 2016.

 Film Production Projects (Option)

-This module will enable students to further develop skills in single camera production and apply them to a range of genre projects.
-Lectures will present best practice in production techniques and offer stimulus for idea development in production projects.
+This module aims to enable students to further develop skills in single camera production and apply them to a range of genre projects.
+Lectures look to present best practice in production techniques and offer stimulus for idea development in production projects.
 Workshops will target the development of technical skills in camera operation, lighting, sound recording, post production, non-linear editing and multi track facilities as well as creative approaches to production and directing.
-Seminars will provide a programme of student support for production teams conducting a range of creative projects.
+Seminars aim to provide a programme of student support for production teams conducting a range of creative projects.

 Genre and Film (Option)